 - Bounce Back is a free, online Cognitive Behavioural Therapy (CBT) program for adults aged 15 and older in Ontario.
 A doctor’s referral is required.

 - Empower Me is available to University of Waterloo students across Canada in partnership with Campus Wellness.
 Request online and telephone appointments with qualified therapists.

 - Good2Talk is a free helpline for post-secondary students in Ontario, available 24/7.
 Reach them by phone at 1-866-925-5454.

 - Here24/7 is a free Waterloo-based helpline consisting of network of local agencies ready to support you.
 Reach them by phone at1-844-437-3247.

 Websites and Good Reads

 - Mental Health at Home has a compiled list of resources, exercises, and worksheets that may support you at your own pace.

-If you are experiencing illness or have been exposed to COVID-19, you must:
+If you have been exposed to COVID-19, please make sure you:

 - Take the Ontario COVID-19 Self-Assessment online.